quii/learn-go-with-tests/anti-patterns.md

 What are the signals here? _Listen_

-Complicated tests == complicated code.
+Complicated tests `==` complicated code.
 Why is your code complicated?
 Does it have to be?

-- When you have lots of test doubles in your tests that means the code you're testing has lots of dependencies which means your design needs work.
+- When you have lots of test doubles in your tests that means the code you're testing has lots of dependencies, which means your design needs work.
-- If your test is reliant on setting up various interactions with mocks that means your code has to do lots of interactions with its dependencies.
+- If your test is reliant on setting up various interactions with mocks, that means your code has to do lots of interactions with its dependencies.
 This might mean the dependency itself has a leaky abstraction which is falling out into your code that depends on it, and your test doubles.

+**Pro-tip** If you have declared an `interface` that has many methods, that points to a leaky abstraction, think about how you could define that collaboration with a more consolidated set of methods, ideally one.

 #### Think about the types of test doubles you use

 - Mocks are sometimes helpful, but they're extremely powerful and therefore easy to misuse.
 Try giving yourself the constraint of using stubs instead.
 - Verifying implementation detail with spies is sometimes helpful, but try to avoid it.
-Remember your implementation detail is usually not important, and you don't want your tests coupled to them.
+Remember your implementation detail is usually not important, and you don't want your tests coupled to them if possible.
 Look to couple your tests to **useful behaviour rather than incidental details**.

 #### Consolidate dependencies